freedomlayer/freedomlayer_gut/content/cswitch/about_cswitch.md

 other.
 Also assume that they live in a world without money.

-One way the milkman and the baker could exchange goods without the use of money is using the method of barter. the milkman could ask the baker from some bread, in exchange for some milk.
+One way the milkman and the baker could exchange goods without the use of money is using the method of barter.
+The milkman could ask the baker from some bread, in exchange for some milk.
 However, what if at a specific time the milkman wants to get some bread from the baker, but the baker doesn't need any milk from the milkman?
 In this case, the method of barter will not allow to perform